steveseguin/powerpoint_remote/README.md

 #### Remote client setup in VDO.Ninja

-We can install loopMIDI on the remote StreamDeck machine and install a MIDI plugin onto our StreamDeck.
+We can install loopMIDI on the remote StreamDeck machine and install a MIDI plugin onto our StreamDeck (ie: https://apps.elgato.com/plugins/se.trevligaspel.midi).
 From there, we can output the MIDI control-change command 110 with value 10 and 11 from our StreamDeck to the loopMIDI virtual loopback device.
 VDO.Ninja will detect it when using `&midiout`, and forward it to the host system.

 `https://vdo.ninja/?room=myRoom123&midiout`